 Undergraduate students at Purdue University have the opportunity to include sport and exercise psychology coursework as part of a variety of undergraduate majors in the Department of Health and Kinesiology, including movement and sport science, applied exercise and health, and athletic training.
-Undergraduate students in other related fields are also welcome to take coursework in sport and exercise psychology based on availability and course requirements.
+Undergraduate students in other related fields may also take coursework in sport and exercise psychology based on availability and course requirements.

 Undergraduate Courses in Sport and Exercise Psychology